parsiya/parsiya.net/content/post/2021/2021-04-30-testing-extensions-edge/index.markdown

 The `Origin` header shows this is coming from the extension.
 This is a cross-origin request (`chrome-extesion://...` to `http://localhost:9213`).

-But, Parsia, we do not see the `Access-Control-Allow-Origin` response header, CORS is not enabled.
+But Parsia, we do not see the `Access-Control-Allow-Origin` response header, CORS is not enabled.
 The extension cannot see this response!!1!

 {{< imgcap title="Well, didja know?" src="34-websocket-sop-mirrors-edge.png" >}}